 I found index universal life insurance and have completely changed the way I’m planning and contributing for retirement.
 I’m dumping my 401K since I don’t believe they work for most people.

-If you are looking for an alternative retirement investment plan then you need to take a look at IUL insurance.
+If you are looking for an alternative retirement plans then you need to take a look at IUL insurance.
 Even if you are happy with your IRA or 401K plan you should take a look at IUL investments.

-IUL stands for index universal life and is a type of life insurance product that has both a death value benefit (think term insurance) and a cash value account that accumulates interest (think investment account – but with asset protection).
+IUL stands for index universal life and is a type of life insurance product that has both a death value benefit (think term insurance) and a cash value account that accumulates compounding interest (think accelerated savings account – but with asset protection).

-When structured correctly IUL insurance can be an amazing investment tool.
+When structured correctly IUL insurance can be an amazing retirement tool.
 It is a great alternative to 401k’s and IRA’s because of the tax advantages and the cash value account.
-When combined with the death benefit it can become a great retirement investing tool.
+When combined with the death benefit it is a very powerful combination.

 What is IUL Insurance?